BenArayathel/project-0/README.md

 * An employee, I can view a log of all transactions.
 	* 2 points

 NOTE: The user stories are an informal, easy to follow description of a feature needed for an application.
 It will not encompass all the details a task will require, for example when a user signs up for an account, they should provide a username and password, or if a user can login, then they should be able to log out!
-Keep this in mind when completing user stories,
+Keep this in mind when completing user stories.

 NOTE: Additional functionalities can be implemented, but the priority is the user stories.
 It's highly recommended to complete those before adding extra features.

 Project Evaluation Parameters